opencog/opencog/examples/pln/inference-control-learning/README.md

 -----------------------------

-The BC wants to use these inference control rules to estimate the probabilities of producing a subproof of T for all available inference rules, as explained in Section Inference Rule Probability Estimate.
+The BC wants to use these inference control rules to estimate the probabilities of producing a preproof of T for all available inference rules, as explained in Section Inference Rule Probability Estimate.
 Once we have a distribution over inference rules